 - Is your chinchilla still consuming hay and pellets at the normal amounts?

-- Are they still drinking plenty of water?
+- Is it still drinking plenty of water?

-- Do they seem active as usual or more depressed and lethargic?
+- Does it seem as active as usual or more depressed and lethargic?

 These aren’t only good things to check on for your own peace of mind, but they are significant bits of information to relay to your vet when you do get the eye infection or condition checked out and treated.

-Even before you are aware of an eye infection, you should always be monitoring your chinchilla’s behavior.
+Even before you become aware of an eye infection, you should always be monitoring your chinchilla’s behavior.

-A lot of the time, your chinchilla will present signs that are relatively easy to notice when something is bothering them.
+A lot of the time, your chinchilla will present signs that are relatively easy to notice when something is bothering it.

-If you have already taken your chinchilla to a vet to deal with eye conditions and infections, you will still want to keep a close watch on them to ensure they are responding to whatever treatment has been instructed for them and to ensure that the eye condition is improving over time.
+If you have already taken your chinchilla to a vet to deal with eye conditions and infections, you will still want to keep a close watch on it to ensure it is responding to whatever treatment has been instructed, and to ensure that the eye condition is improving over time.